Salomon MTN Pure

-Salomon made a bold entrance into the tech binding world with the release of the minimalist and feather-light MTN.
-Mounted on a pair of lightweight DPS skis, the MTN + Brake was my binding of choice this winter for lightweight missions, where it was put to the test in the Coast Mountains of British Columbia and on steep slopes outside of Jackson Hole.
+Salomon made a bold entrance into the tech binding world with the release of the minimalist and feather-light MTN Pure.
+Mounted on a pair of lightweight DPS skis, the MTN Pure was my binding of choice for a winter of lightweight missions, where it was put to the test in the Coast Mountains of British Columbia and on steep slopes outside of Jackson Hole.
 Through it all, I came away impressed with its excellent build quality, user-friendly step-in and climb modes, and reliable power transmission.
-Below I break down its performance (uphill, transitioning, and downhill), construction and design, weight, build quality and durability, and more.
-To see how the MTN stacks up to the competition, see our article on the best ski bindings.
+Below I break down its uphill, downhill, and transitioning performance.
+To see how the MTN Pure stacks up to the competition, see our article on the best backcountry ski bindings.

-Given its remarkably low weight (1 pound 11.5 ounces per pair with brakes and 1 pound 5 ounces without), nimble climbing is the Salomon MTN’s specialty.
+Given its remarkably low weight (1 lb.
+12 oz. per pair with brakes), nimble climbing is the Salomon MTN Pure’s specialty.
 The binding features a standard two-pin front piece and a heel with multi-height climbing aids.
 The front pins are accompanied by a helpful step-in aid to guide the boot into place and have exceptional retention–I have yet to have the binding release prematurely while sidestepping or traversing awkwardly off-camber slopes.
-The MTN also comes with a loop on the toe piece to attach a leash to ensure the skis don’t take a dive down a crevasse or plunge down a steep slope.
-A leash wasn't included with my "+ Brake" model (it comes with the brake-less version), but it's still nice to have the option to use one down the road.
+The MTN Pure also comes with a loop on the toe piece to attach a leash to ensure the skis don’t take a dive into a crevasse or plunge down a steep slope.

 The heel piece’s three climbing levels allow you to toggle between settings depending on the pitch of the terrain: “flat” at two degrees (Salomon calls this zero, but it’s a bit elevated), medium at seven degrees, and high at 13 degrees (the latter two are engaged by simply flipping the risers with your pole).
 I did experience a fair amount of snow and ice buildup on the heel piece, making transitioning into ski mode a bit of an effort.
 That said, the accumulation was easily expelled with a few whacks of the pole or kicks of the boot, and this is a rather familiar issue with most tech bindings.

-At 1 pound 11.5 ounces with brakes (1 pound 5 ounces without), the Salomon MTN is a minimalist binding with very few moving parts.
-Due in part to the lack of hardware that comes with adjustable DIN settings, the MTN’s weight puts it at the very low end of the spectrum.
-Other favorites like the G3 Ion 12 (2 pounds 9.3 ounces) and Marker Kingpin 13 (3 pounds 6 ounces) add considerable heft, especially when being hauled up thousands of feet.
-While other super-light bindings like the Dynafit TLT Superlite 2.0 (12.8 ounces), TLT Speed (1 pound 4.7 ounces), and TLT Expedition (13.7 ounces) shave ounces, they don’t come with brakes and are not adept at downhill charging.
+At 1 pound 12 ounces with brakes (1 lb.
+5 oz. without), the Salomon MTN is a minimalist binding with very few moving pieces.
+Due in part to the lack of hardware that comes with adjustable DIN settings, the MTN’s weight puts it at the low end of the spectrum.
+Other favorites like the G3 Ion 12 (2 lbs.
+9.2 oz.) and Marker Kingpin 13 (3 lbs.
+0.7 oz.) add considerable heft, especially when being hauled up thousands of feet.
+While other super-light bindings like the Black Diamond Helio 145 (10.2 oz.) and Dynafit’s Superlite 150 (10.6 oz.) and TLT Expedition (13.7 oz.) shave ounces, they don’t come with brakes and are not adept at downhill charging.
 I chose the MTN for long, arduous days of uphill trudging, but trusted them fully for a stable ride on steep descents.

 What We Like

-- The Salomon MTN binding blends simplicity, lightweight design, and durable construction.
+- The Salomon MTN Pure binding blends simplicity, lightweight design, and durable construction.

 - The unique build permits touring in ski mode, meaning transitions can be very fast.